SpeechClub/CDER_Metric/README.md

 ***
 ## [Citation](#contents)

+If you use cder in your paper，please kindly consider citing our upcoming CDER description paper (will appear in iscslp 2022).

-If you find this code useful in your research, please kindly consider citing our paper:
+If you use MagicData-RAMC dataset in your research, please kindly consider citing our paper:

     @article{yang2022open,
     title={Open Source MagicData-RAMC: A Rich Annotated Mandarin Conversational (RAMC) Speech Dataset},